webgpu/webgpufundamentals/webgpu/lessons/webgpu-1dlut.md

   return mix(color1, color2, l);
 ```

-Another way to mix between colors is to use a 2x1 pixel texture with linear filtering
+Another way to mix between colors is to use a 2ˣ1 pixel texture with linear filtering
 as we covered in [the article on textures](webgpu-textures.html#a-linear-interpolation).

 Let's do that.
-Here some code to use a texture to mix its colors
+Here is some WGSL code to use a texture to mix its colors
 across the texture.

 ```wgsl